List of mammals of Italy

 There are 102 mammal species in Italy, of which one is critically endangered, two are endangered, nine are vulnerable, and four are near threatened.
 One of the species listed for Italy is considered to be extinct.

+The Italian wolf features prominently in Latin and Italian cultures, such as the She-Wolf in the legendary founding of Rome.
+For this reason it is unofficially considered the national animal of Italy.

 The following tags are used to highlight each species' IUCN Red List status as published by the International Union for Conservation of Nature:

 Order: Rodentia (rodents)

 Rodents make up the largest order of mammals, with over 40% of mammalian species.
 They have two incisors in the upper and lower jaw which grow continually and must be kept short by gnawing.